NHSCS-ORG/Post-Install-Config/README.md

 ##### Part Five
 * Creates storage dir for sudoers conf: ```.../files/sudoers```
-* Contacts Github without certificate verification and pulls [sudoers](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/sudoers/01domain) placing the file in: ```/etc/nhscs/config/files/sudoers```.
+* Contacts GitHub without certificate verification and pulls [sudoers](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/sudoers/01domain) placing the file in: ```/etc/nhscs/config/files/sudoers```.
 * Creates storage dir for pam.d conf: ```.../files/pam.d```
-* Contacts Github without certificate verification and pulls [pam.d](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/pam.d/common-session) placing the file in: ```/etc/nhscs/config/files/pam.d```.
+* Contacts GitHub without certificate verification and pulls [pam.d](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/pam.d/common-session) placing the file in: ```/etc/nhscs/config/files/pam.d```.
 * Creates storage dir for dconf files: ```.../files/dconf```
-* Contacts Github without certificate verification and pulls [dconf](https://github.com/NHSCS-ORG/Post-Install-Config/tree/master/Config%20Files/dconf) placing the files in: ```/etc/nhscs/config/files/dconf```.
+* Contacts GitHub without certificate verification and pulls [dconf](https://github.com/NHSCS-ORG/Post-Install-Config/tree/master/Config%20Files/dconf) placing the files in: ```/etc/nhscs/config/files/dconf```.
 * Creates storage dir for gdm3 conf: ```.../files/gdm3```
-* Contacts Github without certificate verification and pulls [gdm3](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/gdm3/custom.conf) placing the file in: ```/etc/nhscs/config/files/gdm3```.
+* Contacts GitHub without certificate verification and pulls [gdm3](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/Config%20Files/gdm3/custom.conf) placing the file in: ```/etc/nhscs/config/files/gdm3```.

 ##### Part Six
-* Creates storage dir for our certficates: ```.../files/telaforce```
+* Creates storage dir for our certificates: ```.../files/telaforce```
-* Contacts Github without certificate verification and pulls our [certs](https://github.com/NHSCS-ORG/Ubuntu-Kickstart/blob/master/Firewall_Certificate.cer) placing the file in: ```/etc/nhscs/config/files/telaforce```.
+* Contacts GitHub without certificate verification and pulls our [certs](https://github.com/NHSCS-ORG/Ubuntu-Kickstart/blob/master/Firewall_Certificate.cer) placing the file in: ```/etc/nhscs/config/files/telaforce```.

 ##### Part Seven
 * Log to the system that postinstall.sh has completed
 * Writes  ```hwch.check``` with a 1 so that when firstboot.sh runs it can determine the system's current deployment status.
 ---
 #### Firstboot
-At this point in deployment we consider the system live, as all of our base configuration has taken place and we are now ready to start implimenting the features we need.
+At this point in deployment we consider the system live, as all of our base configuration has taken place and we are now ready to start implementing the features we need.

 *Note: At this point the deployment will wait for network access before continuing, if the system can not bring up the network interface at this step, the deployment will hang.
 This is configured in the ```firstboot.service``` file and generally should be left alone.
 If you are certain that your interface will come up, but for some reason systemd is being stupid, you can remove this line.*